bgd-labs/aave-proposals-v3/src/20240421_Multi_AprilFinanceUpdate/AprilFinanceUpdate.md

 With the upcoming extension of [Merit](https://governance.aave.com/t/arfc-merit-is-forever-reward-system-program-extension/17336) and the funding request from [Chaos Labs](https://governance.aave.com/t/arfc-chaos-labs-engagement-amendment/17324), this proposal will swap sufficient assets to GHO to ensure enough funds are available as required.

 This proposal cancels the existing USDT Allowance to the Aave Grants DAO and replaces it with a GHO Allowance of equal size, 612.9k.
-This represents a continuation of transistioning to using GHO as the preferred means of covering DAO expenses.
+This represents a continuation of transitioning to using GHO as the preferred means of covering DAO expenses.

-Also within this proposal, there is the corective action of returning [3504 RealT WXDAI](https://gnosisscan.io/tx/0xf70a507847da2ad4acbecc35cd84c2f5d2489b0b0eb0e16af49c9262ca95707e) sent by RealT to the Aave Gnosis Chain collector by accident.
+Also within this proposal, there is the corrective action of returning [3504 RealT WXDAI](https://gnosisscan.io/tx/0xf70a507847da2ad4acbecc35cd84c2f5d2489b0b0eb0e16af49c9262ca95707e) sent by RealT to the Aave Gnosis Chain collector by accident.
 Details on the agreement with realT can be found [here](https://snapshot.org/#/aave.eth/proposal/0xff69be7580614ebc1a455591c1bd651d8f0af12070d277d7d8846beb3c7c964b).

 This proposal will follow the Direct-To-AIP as outlined in this [proposal](https://governance.aave.com/t/arfc-funding-update/16675).